-Eating is to be limited to the dining hall, designated classrooms or outside on the picnic tables.
+Eating is to be limited to the multi-purpose room, designated classrooms or outside.
 Students are expected to clean up after themselves.
-Students may not eat in hallways or either lobby.

 School Telephones

 The school phones are used mainly for business.
 There is one phone provided for student use.
 Students will not be called out of class to answer the phone except in cases of emergency.
 Messages will be delivered.